zeromq/zebra/README.txt

 #### Conditional requests

 XRAP allows responses to return an ETag header as well as a Last-Modified header.
 You can use the values of these headers to make subsequent requests to those resources using the If-None-Match and If-Modified-Since headers, respectively.
 If the resource has not changed, the handler might return a 304 Not Modified.
-Also note: making a conditional request and receiving a 304 response does not count against the Rate Limit which zwebrap takes automatically care of.
+Also note: making a conditional request and receiving a 304 response does not count against the Rate Limit which zebra takes automatically care of.

 ### Usage

-This is the API provided by zwebrap v0.x, in alphabetical order.
+This is the API provided by zebra v0.x, in alphabetical order.

 .pull doc/zeb_handler.doc
-.pull doc/zwr_microhttpd.doc
+.pull doc/zeb_microhttpd.doc
-.pull doc/zwr_server.doc
+.pull doc/zeb_server.doc
-.pull doc/zwr_client.doc
+.pull doc/zeb_client.doc

 ### Hints to Contributors